Zongsoft/Zongsoft.Data/README.md

 );
 ```

-The above upsert method call roughly generated as the following SQL script:
+The above upsert method call will be roughly generated as the following SQL script:

 ```sql
 /* MySQL syntax */